 Richard Burgin and Cary Trant Jefferson both unsuccessfully appealed their convictions.

 Madison County District Attorney Robert L. Broussard's office prosecuted both of the cases.
-Marshall commended Assistant Attorneys General Laura Irby Cuthbert and Thomas Leverette for their work in the cases.
+Attorney General Steve Marshall commended Assistant Attorneys General Laura Irby Cuthbert and Thomas Leverette for their work in the cases.

 Burgin, 55, stabbed and killed two brothers, Anthony Jackson and Terry Jackson, in May 2013.
 The Jackson brothers were working at a weekly food bank at the West Huntsville United Methodist Church when they were murdered.
 Burgin was convicted of capital murder in May 2017.